bitshares/dev.bitshares.works/core/tutorials/manage_node_gun_screen.md

 To end a screen session just gain control over it and type `exit`.

-One last useful command i use when the connection drops while you are inside a screen session.
+One last useful command I use when the connection drops while you are inside a screen session.
 When you came back, the screen command will tell you that the terminal is attached but you have no control over it.

 What you need to use in that case is something like: